 You are not allowed to reapply through UCAS if you are currently holding a deferred offer, so if you don’t tell them, you will not be able to go to universityeither this year or next year.

-This only applies if you have missed both your firm and insurance offers.
-You will be automatically entered into Clearing (if this is what you want),
+If you have missed both your firm and insurance offers, you will be automatically entered into Clearing (if this is what you want).

 However, if you don’t want to go anymore, you don’t have to do anything at all.
 As long as you don’t apply to any institutions through Clearing, you won’t go anywhere.